Rooproopali/Rooproopali/README.md

 - 👋 Hi, I’m @Rooproopali
-- 👀 I’m interested in SQL
+- 👀 I’m interested in Promt engineering
-- 🌱 I’m currently learning QUERIES
+- 🌱 I’m currently Promts queries
-- 💞️ I’m looking to collaborate on SQL
+- 💞️ I’m looking to collaborate on Promts
 - 📫 How to reach me ...

 <!---